Jppanchasara/get_cli/README.md

 - **Speech to Text:** Convert spoken language into text, enhancing user input options.
 - **Signature Widget & Save Image:** Enable users to draw and save their signatures as images.

+Remember to customize placeholders like `your.email@example.com` and provide a valid `LICENSE` file if you choose a license other than MIT.
+Feel free to add any additional sections, images, or formatting that align with your project's branding and style.

 ## Getting Started

 Follow these steps to get the project up and running on your local machine: